softicar/sqml/CONTRIBUTING.md

-# How to Contribute to the SoftiCAR SQML
+# How to Contribute to SQML

 First of all, thank you for taking the time to contribute!